Affordable Teardrop Rings We Promise You'll Love Wearing!

 Looking for something a bit more whimsical?
 This .925 sterling silver gemstone ring features a beautiful motif of dragonflies inlaid with conflict-free natural diamonds.
 In addition, you can choose between either a bright blue sapphire or a deep green emerald for the main center stone.
 While both stones are simulated, they do not have any treatment added to them, which means that maintaining the luster of this ring will be incredibly easy.

 Surrounding the center stone is a halo of incredibly brilliant (and still conflict-free!) diamonds.
-With a total gem weight of almost 2.4 carats, this cute, lightweight ring will be an excellent edition to your jewelry collection.
-Whether you choose to dress more formally or wear a simple button up shirt and jeans, this ring will match your own personal style no matter the occasion.
+With a total gem weight of almost 2.4 carats, this cute, lightweight ring will be an excellent addition to your jewelry collection.
+Whether you choose to dress more formally or wear a simple button-up shirt and jeans, this ring will match your own personal style no matter the occasion.

 Cleaning this ring is simple – just use soap and warm water and clean the dirt off with a soft toothbrush.
 Don’t use any harsh chemicals or jewelry cleaners, as emeralds and sapphires can become damaged from them.
 If you treat your ring with care, it will keep on shimmering for you!